Fitexmage/Crimes-Information-in-Penn-State/README.md

 # Crimes information in Penn State University
-This project users d3.js to make data visualization.
+This project is about data visualization using d3.js.
 It shows the information about crimes on the map of Penn State University.